 - Intelligent Chord Variations

-Every time I hit a pad, the plugin generates subtle variations in voicing, timing, and note selection.
-This randomization keeps my progressions interesting and prevents that “copy-paste” feeling common with other chord tools.
+Each time you press a pad, the plugin changes the voicing, timing, and notes a little.
+This keeps your progressions interesting and avoids the repetitive “copy-paste” sound you get with other chord tools.

 - Customizable Voicings and Inversions

-I can adjust how chords are voiced and spread across the keyboard.
-The plugin offers tight clusters for tension or wide spreads for ambient textures, giving me complete control over harmonic density.
+You can change how chords are voiced and spread out on the keyboard.
+The plugin lets you choose tight clusters for tension or wide spreads for a more open sound, giving you full control over the harmony.

 - Retrigger Mode for Fresh Ideas